Account linking refers to the process of associating a certificate on a user’s PIV credential with their domain account.

 - Users are presented with an additional field during network authentication to identify which account the user wants to access.
 This field is known as the User Name Hint.

-- The User Name Hint informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts.
+- The User Name Hint informs Windows which account the user is trying to log in to if the mapped certificate is associated with multiple accounts.

-- Entering a User Name Hint is optional if the user’s PIV Authentication certificate UPN matches their Windows Logon name.
+- Entering a User Name Hint is optional if the user’s PIV Authentication certificate UPN matches their Windows logon name.

 - You can choose from one of six options to map a certificate to a given account.

-- There is more flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials.
+- There is more flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable (PIV-I) credentials.

-User Principal Name approach
+User Principal Name Approach

 - Each PIV credential can only be associated with one account.